 If you’re self-employed, the IRS allows you to deduct the costs of your health insurance premiums.
 This deduction can include your dental, long-term care and the premiums that apply to you, your spouse and your dependents.

 Keep in mind, you can’t take this write-off if you’re eligible to take part in a subsidized health insurance plan.
-An example of this scenario would be if you’re self-employed but your spouse is a W2 employee with subsidize insurance plans.
+An example of this scenario would be if you’re self-employed but your spouse is a W2 employee with subsidizing insurance plans.

 The IRS also allows you to deduct the transportation costs that are primarily and essential to medical care.
 This can include expenses like bus, train, taxi and ambulance services, as well as the costs of using your personal vehicle.
 You can also deduct 17 cents per mile (in 2017) for your medical mileage.

 If you work out of your home or use part of your home for business, you may be eligible for a home office deduction.
 But, be sure you’re following the rules because the IRS can crack down on this.
-We’ve written in detail about the home office deduction here but the key takeaways are:
+We’ve written in detail about the home office deduction but the key takeaways are:

 - You must use your home office exclusively for business